Cyprus–Malta relations

-Cypriot–Maltese relations are foreign relations between Cyprus and Malta.
-The two countries share membership of the European Union, Commonwealth of Nations and historically, the Non-Aligned Movement.
+Cyprus–Malta relations are foreign relations between Cyprus and Malta.
+The two countries are members of the European Union, Commonwealth of Nations and Union for the Mediterranean.
 Cyprus is represented to Malta through its accredited embassy in Rome (Italy).
 Malta is represented to Cyprus through its accredited embassy in Athens (Greece).
+The High Commissioner of Malta to Cyprus is H.E.
+Mr Joseph Cuschieri.

-The political relations are close due to similarities between the 2 countries (on historical, economical and regional).
+The political relations are close due to similarities between the 2 countries (historical, economical and regional).
 They are the two island countries of the Mediterranean Sea.
 By May 2004, the two island countries entered the European Union.

 History

-The Knights of St John had a long history on Cyprus before retreating to Malta, and even then they were a major force in the Mediterranean.

-In 2005, Malta's High Commissioner for Cyprus Saviour John Balzan pledged support for the reunification of Cyprus to Cypriot President Tassos Papadopoulos.